chipzoller/hugo-clarity/README.md

 Please note that you cannot enforce both modes at the same time.
 It wouldn't make sense, would it?.

-> ⚠️ Please also not that mode toggle UI will remain in place.
+> ⚠️ Please also note that mode toggle UI will remain in place.
 That way, if a user prefers darkmode, they can have their way.
 Best of both worlds